-2.3.3.12 Rapporteurs should prepare a meeting report for each rapporteur group meeting held and submit it as a TD to the next study group or working party meeting.
+2.3.3.12 Rapporteurs should prepare a meeting report for each rapporteur group meeting held and submit it as a TD to the next study group or working party meeting (see also clause 2.3.3.6 f).
 See clause 3.3 for submission and processing of TDs, and in particular clause 3.3.3.